Business Initiative Home

 4. Protect yourself from bad partnerships

 Need help?
-Check out our TAM SAM SOM Calculator for market evaluation, our partnership scorecard guide for evaluation, our partnership patterns guide for success factors, and our formalization guide for agreement structure.
+Check out our TAM Calculator for market evaluation, our partnership scorecard guide for evaluation, our partnership patterns guide for success factors, and our formalization guide for agreement structure.

 Stay informed about business strategies and tools by following us on X (Twitter) and signing up for The Initiative Newsletter.